rhaiscript/book/src/rust/register-raw.md

 {{#include ../links.md}}

-When a native Rust function is registered with an `Engine` using the `Engine::register_XXX` API, Rhai transparently converts all function arguments from [`Dynamic`] into the correct types before calling the function.
+When a native Rust function is registered with an `Engine` using the `register_XXX` API, Rhai transparently converts all function arguments from [`Dynamic`] into the correct types before calling the function.

 For more power and flexibility, there is a _low-level_ API to work directly with [`Dynamic`] values without the conversions.